elmcraft/elmcraft.org/content/lore/elm-core-development.md

 ## Common negative sentiments

+Note: for newcomers, many of these questions are natural, and it might be their first time asking them, even though others have heard the sentiment dozens of times.

 ### Why is there no activity on `<some core repository>`?
 There have been `<number>` of open PRs for `<long unit of time>`!

 Evan chooses to work in a [batching development workflow](https://github.com/elm/expectations/blob/master/batching.md), which means Elm core repositories don’t prioritise consistent activity as a signal for health.
 Evan’s design philosophy also tends to view issues holistically, not attempting to resolve issues one at a time, as is most common. [“It's better to do it right than to do it right now.”](https://twitter.com/evancz/status/928359227541798912) is the thinking that guides this.